-SECTION III.
-PUBLIC FINANCE
+3. PUBLIC FINANCE

-In the backdrop of the ongoing COVID-19 pandemic and its short-term impacts and medium to long-term implications for the recovery phase, the key policy concern emerging from the current public finance discourse relates to the creation and utilisation of 'fiscal space'.
-Indeed, the concept of 'fiscal space' needs to be well-understood for all practical purposes as the government prepares the national budget for FY2021.
+In the backdrop of the ongoing pandemic and its short-term impacts and medium to long-term implications for the recovery phase, the key policy concern emerging from the current public finance discourse relates to the creation and utilisation of 'fiscal space'.
+However, the concept of 'fiscal space' needs to be well-understood for all practical purposes as the government prepares the national budget for FY2020-21.
 According to the IMF (2018), fiscal space is defined as the room for pursuing discretionary fiscal policy compared to a pre-existing baseline, without compromising market access and debt sustainability.
 Kose et al. (2017) understands fiscal space as the availability of budgetary resources at government's disposal to meet its financial obligations.
 Bhattacharya (2020) defined fiscal space as the room or extra money available within the budget which allows a government to allocate resources for a designated purpose, in view of the current scenario, to address the challenges emanating from COVID-19, without endangering macroeconomic stability.
-As the national budget for FY2021 will be placed before the parliament on 11 June 2020, it has become critically important to identify the sources of fiscal space to underpin the government's intended fiscal policy stance.
+As the national budget for FY2020-21 will be placed before the parliament on 11 June 2020, it has become critically important to identify the sources of fiscal space to underpin the government's intended fiscal policy stance.

-Revenue mobilisation in FY2020: No beacon of hope
+Revenue mobilisation in FY2019-20: No beacon of hope

-The most obvious scope for creating and expanding the fiscal space originated from within the domestic resource mobilisation space.
-Regrettably, as can be evinced from data available in the public domain, the ongoing trends as regards revenue mobilisation do not appear to be promising by any account.
-During July-February of FY2020, growth in terms of total revenue mobilisation was a paltry 0.1 per cent over the corresponding period of FY2019 (Table 1).
-As the growth target for the full fiscal year was set at 50.0 per cent (over actual realisation in FY2019), total revenue collection would have to increase by an astounding 131.6 per cent during the March-June period of FY2020, which obviously is not going to happen.
+The most obvious scope for creating and expanding the fiscal space can be originated from within the domestic resource mobilisation space.
+Regrettably, as can be evinced from the data available in the public domain, the ongoing trends as regards to revenue mobilisation do not appear to be promising by any account.
+During July-February of FY2019-20, growth in terms of total revenue mobilisation was a mere 0.1 per cent over the corresponding period of FY2018-19 (Table 1).
+As the growth target for the full fiscal year was set at 50.0 per cent (over actual realisation in FY2018-19), total revenue collection should have increased by an astounding 131.6 per cent during the March-June period of FY2019-20, which obviously is not going to happen.
 As can be discerned from Table 1, not a single component of the revenue mobilisation framework is set to attain the respective annual targets.
 Indeed, the economic slowdown originating from the nationwide lockdown and the adverse impacts of the ongoing pandemic on international trade are expected to further exacerbate the situation during the rest of the period.
-While the extent of the consequent drawdown will be known only when the data for relevant months become available, it is not difficult to assume that fourth quarter performance will pull down the July-February trends.
+While the extent of the consequent drawdown will be known only when the data for relevant months become available, it is not difficult to assume that the fourth quarter performance will pull down the July-February trends.